gogins/csound-android/README.md

 ## Introduction

 This repository contains Csound for Android: almost all features of Csound,
-in an Android app that also integrates Csound with HTML5.
+in an Android app that also integrates Csound with HTML5 and a code editor.
 Please note, dependencies of Csound for Android are fetched from the core Csound repository and other places, and rebuilt using the Android NDK.

 This code used to live in the csound-extended repository but has been moved into this repository for easier maintenance.
 You may notice some